goldengua/goldengua.github.io/_pages/research.md

 ---

 <h2> Publications </h2>
+<p> *Shiva Upadhye, *Jiaxuan Li & Richard Futrell  (2025).
+SPACER: A Parallel Dataset of Speech Production And Comprehension of Error Repairs.
+In <i> Proceedings of the Workshop on Cognitive Modeling and Computational Linguistics. </i> <a href "https://aclanthology.org/2025.cmcl-1.19/">[PDF]</a> (*= equal contribution) </p>
+<p>Jiaxuan Li, Alyssa Ortega, Richard Futrell & Rachel Ryskin (2025).
+Adaptation to noisy language input in real time: Evidence from ERPs.
+In <i>{Proceedings of the 47th Annual Meeting of the Cognitive Science Society.</i><a href = "https://escholarship.org/uc/item/8cm7p4hw#:~:text=Adaptation%20to%20noisy%20language%20input%20in%20real%20time%3A%20Evidence%20from%20ERPs,-2025&text=Language%20comprehension%20often%20deviates%20from,errors%20resembles%20more%20plausible%20alternatives.">[PDF]</a> </p>
 <p> Jiaxuan Li & Richard Futrell (2024).
 A information-theoretic model of shallow and deep language comprehension. <i> In Proceedings of the 46th Annual Meeting of the Cognitive Science Society.</i> <a href = "https://arxiv.org/abs/2405.08223">[PDF]</a> </p>
 <p> Jiaxuan Li, Jinghua Ou & Ming Xiang (2023).
 Context-specific effects of violated expectations: ERP evidence. <i> Cognition, </i> 241, 105628. <a href = "https://goldengua.github.io/files/Cognition_2023_ClassifierERP.pdf">[PDF]</a></p>
 <p> Jiaxuan Li, Lang Yu & Allyson Ettinger (2023).
 Counterfactual reasoning: Testing language models' understanding of hypothetical scenarios. <i> Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL).</i> <a href="https://goldengua.github.io/files/ACL_2023_Counterfactual.pdf">[PDF]</a> </p>